golgor/ps-signal/README.md

 * -hp cutoff - Applying a high pass filter on the singal.
 Can be used to remove low frequency disturbances.
 * -bs lower upper - Applying a band stop filter on the signal.
 Can be used to remove disturbances that is defined by a band in the frequency spectrum.
 * -o - Can be used to set an alternative output folder.
+* --version - Prints the current version of the package.

 ### Data files
 This module will work with .csv files as exported from PicoScope 6.14.x.